 In feng shui, orange, associated with the fire element, is the “social” color, promoting conversations and good times.
 As a feng shui color, orange is a popular choice for the living room, kitchen or children’s room, through decorating accessories.
 As a therapeutic effect, orange is said to enhance appetite.

-orange flowers, whose colors can range from vermillion to ginger, usually bring a touch of vibrancy and
+pride.
+The orange flowers, whose colors can range from vermillion to ginger, usually bring a touch

 Depending on the shade of orange they are endowed with, orange flowers can have various meanings, which one should consider when deciding to offer them as gifts: